 There are two major types of periodical: scholarly or popular.

 Popular periodicals are the kind you would buy to read for fun.
-They may have some value for research, depending on the topic, but they are usually not the best type of resource.
+They may have some value for research, depending on the topic, but they are usually not the preferred type of resource for research papers.

 Scholarly periodicals are written for and by people who work in academics: professors, researchers, undergraduate or graduate students.
 This type of article is best suited for your research because it is reliable and authoritative.